git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * Other buttons behave as above.

 6. **Device** - Press "Device" to enter
-    * Buttons of 1st row select the device or the parameter banks.
+    * The buttons of the 1st row select the device or the parameter banks.
 Use in combination with the Delete button to delete a device.
-    * 1st button on 2nd row in device modes dis-/enables device (button above display on Push 2/3).
+    * 2nd row buttons (buttons above display on Push 2/3):
+        * Button 1: Dis-/enables the device.
+        * Button 2: Shows/hides the remote controls section of the plugin.
+        * Button 3: Toggles the device between extended and small view.
+        * Button 4: Enter the *Chains* sub-devices for Bitwig devices which have slots.
+        * Button 5: Toggles between device and parameter bank navigation.
+        * Button 6: Pins the device to the controller.
+If a different device is selected in the DAW or from another contrroller it will not change.
-    * 7th button on 2nd row in device modes displays VST window or pop-out window of specific Bitwig devices (button above display on Push 2/3).
+        * Button 7: Opens/closes the plugin window or pop-out window of specific Bitwig devices.
-    * 8th button on 2nd row in device modes moves up to tracks.
+        * Button 8: Navigates up to the track mode.
     * To navigate groups, layers and devices press now the respective first row button.
 Long press any of the first row buttons to move up the hierarchy again.
     * 8 edit knobs: Change 8 parameters of the selected device (FX).
 Hold **Shift** for fine adjustments.
 Hold the delete key and touch a knob to reset its value.
     * Left/Right buttons: Select next/previous device or parameter bank